gvwilson/thirdbit/_posts/2024/2024-04-23-file-viewer.md

 so the learning I'd have to do myself was daunting.

-Then I stumbled over [this tutorial][lorgat_tutorial] by [Wasim Lorgat][lorgat] and everything suddenly became a whole lot easier.
+Then I stumbled over [this tutorial][lorgat_tutorial] by [Wasim Lorgat][lorgat] and everything became a whole lot easier.
 Lorgat starts with nothing more than `import curses` and builds up a Nano-style editor one step at a time, carefully explaining each trap someone might stumble into along the way.